First-Non-Interesting-Username/nix-podman-stacks/docs/book/examples.md

 ### Forward Auth

-Some services don't have built-in auth or support OIDC If you still want to protect them, it is possible by utilizing Traefiks ForwardAuth middleware in combination with Authelia.
+Some services don't have built-in auth or support OIDC.
+If you still want to protect them, it is possible by utilizing Traefiks ForwardAuth middleware in combination with Authelia.

 Rules can be either configured through Authelia settings options, or at container level.